Sweating Has Nothing to Do With Losing Fat

-The downside is that very often athletes suffer hyperthermia- heat exhaustion or heat stroke; when the body produces more heat than it can dissipate and our heat regulating sweat mechanisms are overwhelmed by the amount of heat generated.
-By exposing yourself to high temperatures for prolonged periods of time in steam rooms, you can suffer heat stroke.
+The downside is that very often athletes suffer hyperthermia, heat exhaustion or heat stroke; when the body produces more heat than it can dissipate and our heat regulating sweat mechanisms are overwhelmed by the amount of heat generated.
+By exposing yourself to high temperatures for prolonged periods of time in steam rooms without adequate hydration, you can suffer heat stroke.
 Also, by wearing too many layers while exercising, or wearing plastic type materials that interfere with the water evaporation process that cools you down, you could end up in trouble as well.
 Combined with a restriction in water intake, excessive sweating and overheating can adversely affect your heart, nervous system, heat regulation, kidney function, electrolyte balance, body composition, and muscular endurance and strength.
-[4,5,6] So much so that you run the real risk of ending up in an emergency room, and I have unfortunately seen this happen quite often over the years even among athletes who don’t use diuretics.
-Some athletes- boxers, collegiate wrestlers and bodybuilders have even died as a result and it isn’t a practice anyone should try to emulate at all as it really isn’t worth it given that there are so many other ways to reduce water retention without resorting to extreme practices.
+[4,5,6] So much so that you run a real risk of ending up in an emergency room or worse, and I have unfortunately seen this happen quite often over the years even among athletes who don’t use diuretics.
+Some athletes- boxers, collegiate wrestlers and bodybuilders have even died as a result and it isn’t a practice anyone should try to emulate as it really isn’t worth it given that there are so many other ways to reduce water retention without resorting to extreme practices.
 (See my Article How To Lose 5lbs Overnight Naturally And Safely).